Talamanca hummingbird

-The Talamanca hummingbird or admirable hummingbird (Eugenes spectabilis) is a species of hummingbird in the "mountain gems", tribe Lampornithini in subfamily Trochilinae.
+The Talamanca hummingbird (Eugenes spectabilis) or admirable hummingbird, is a species of hummingbird in the "mountain gems", tribe Lampornithini in subfamily Trochilinae.
 It is found in Costa Rica and Panama.

 Taxonomy and systematics

 What is now the Talamanca hummingbird Eugenes spectabilis was originally described as a subspecies of the magnificent hummingbird (E. fulgens).
 Beginning in 2017 the North American Classification Committee of the American Ornithological Society (NACC), the International Ornithological Committee (IOC), and the Clements taxonomy split the magnificent hummingbird into the Talamanca hummingbird and Rivoli's hummingbird.
 The latter retained the binomial E. fulgens because of the principle of priority.
 However, as of 2020, BirdLife International's Handbook of the Birds of the World (HBW) retains the single species "magnificent" hummingbird treatment with two subspecies.